Piazza dei Miracoli: Cathedral

 The interior is faced with black and white marble and has a gilded ceiling and a frescoed dome.
-It was largely redecorated after a fire in 1595, which destroyed most of the Renaissance art works.
+It was largely redecorated after a fire in 1595, which destroyed most of the Renaissance artworks.

-The impressive mosaic of Christ in Majesty, in the apse, flanked by the Blessed Virgin and St. John the Evangelist, survived the fire.
+The impressive mosaic of Christ in Majesty, in the apse, flanked by the Virgin and Saint John the Evangelist, survived the fire.
 It evokes the mosaics in the church of Monreale, Sicily.
-Although it is said that the mosaic was done by Cimabue, only the head of St. John was done by the artist in 1302, his last work, since he died in Pisa the same year.
-The cupola, at the intersection of the nave and transept, was decorated by Riminaldi showing the assumption of the Blessed Virgin.
+Although it is said that the mosaic was the work of Cimabue, only the head of Saint John was executed by that artist in 1302, his last work, since he died in Pisa the same year.
+The cupola, at the intersection of the nave and transept, was decorated by Riminaldi showing the assumption of the Virgin.

 Galileo is believed to have formulated his theory about the movement of a pendulum by watching the swinging of the incense lamp (not the present one) hanging from the ceiling of the nave.
 That lamp, smaller and simpler than the present one, is now kept in the Camposanto, in the Aulla chapel.

 The granite Corinthian columns between the nave and the aisle came originally from the mosque of Palermo, captured by the Pisans in 1063.

-The coffer ceiling of the nave was replaced after the fire of 1595.
+The coffered ceiling of the nave was replaced after the fire of 1595.
 The present gold-decorated ceiling carries the coat of arms of the Medici.

-The elaborately carved pulpit (1302–1310), which also survived the fire, was made by Giovanni Pisano, a masterwork of medieval sculpture.
+The elaborately carved pulpit (1302–1310), which also survived the fire, was executed by Giovanni Pisano, and is a masterpiece of medieval sculpture.
 Having been packed away during the redecoration, it was not rediscovered and restored until 1926.
-The pulpit is supported by plain columns (two of which are mounted on lion's sculptures) on one side and by caryatids and a telamon on the other: the latter represent St. Michael, the Evangelists, the four cardinal virtues flanking the church, and a bold, naturalistic depiction of a naked Hercules.
+The pulpit is supported by plain columns (two of which are mounted on lion's sculptures) on one side and by caryatids and a telamon on the other: the latter represent Saint Michael, the Evangelists, the four cardinal virtues flanking the church, and a bold, naturalistic depiction of a naked Hercules.
 A central plinth with the liberal arts supports the four theological virtues.